 FOLLOW DIRECTIONS.
-Each essay has a detailed set of directions.
+The essays will have detailed set of directions.
 Not following these directions will lower your essay grade.
 If you submit an essay that does not follow the directions, I will grade the paper "as is," and you will receive a significantly lower grade.

 FOLLOW DEADLINES.
-Late essays are accepted but are penalized 10% per day that the essay is late.
-No essays are accepted after the last day of class in order to give the instructor time to grade.
+Late essays are accepted but are penalized a letter grade per day that the essay is late.
+No essay is accepted after the last day of class in order to give the instructor time to grade.
 Because due dates are so important in this class, students have the following resources to help them know important due dates:

-- due dates will be on the course home page in eLearn - LATE WORK FOR DISCUSSION BOARDS AND QUIZZES WILL NOT BE ACCEPTED!
+Due dates will be on the course home page in eLearn

+LATE WORK FOR DISCUSSION BOARDS AND QUIZZES WILL NOT BE ACCEPTED!
 Please do not ask for assignments to be opened after due dates unless you have an emergency.